cmbrauch/test2/README.md

 ## Known Bugs

-_While the scripts.js work in both VScode preview as well as opening index.html directly from the desktop, the code seems to not run when viewed using an html reader from github_**Appears it could be an issue in delay between upload and update in gh-pages
+_While the scripts.js work in both VScode preview as well as opening index.html directly from the desktop, the code seems to not run when viewed using an html reader from github_**CORRECTED

-_Only the selection of Spring, Summer, Fall, and Winter will return the user with an input suggestion on which programming language they should pursue._**Partially corrected, changed input from 4 seasons to 12 zodiac signs, to give user a stronger feel of valid inputs.
+_Only the selection of Spring, Summer, Fall, and Winter will return the user with an input suggestion on which programming language they should pursue._**CORRECTED

+_Issues when toggling the second question for the user also showing the third question, in spite of an attempt at a separate div ID.

 ## Support and contact details